Miragon/camunda-modeler-i18n-plugin/README.md

 2. Download the latest release artifact
 3. Extract it and put it inside the "resources/plugins" directory relative to your `{APP_DATA_DIRECTORY}` or `{USER_DATA_DIRECTORY}`.
 4. Restart the modeler
-5. Click Plugins > Choose Language and select the language of your joice
+5. Click Plugins > Choose Language and select the language of your choice

 ## Development